lblod/ember-acmidm-login/README.md

 ember-acmidm-login
 ==============================================================================

-Ember addon providing an Ember Simple Auth authenticator for ACM/IDM and a simple login and logout component.
+Ember addon providing an Ember Simple Auth authenticator for ACM/IDM and a simple login and switch component.

 Compatibility